ris2002/Forge_Mind/README.md

 Both modes coexist.
 Manual fetch always works even when the daemon is running.

+### What gets fetched

+Every fetch (manual or daemon) searches `ALL` mail — seen and unseen.
+The 30 most recent emails by IMAP UID are considered.
+UIDs are sorted numerically so newer emails (which have higher UIDs) are never silently dropped.
+Emails matching the promo keyword list or the sender blocklist are filtered out before storing.

 ### Daemon

 The daemon runs as a background thread inside the FastAPI process.
 It reads settings